 A Proactive Approach to Conflict

-Our all-encompassing four day programme has a key emphasis on both safety and awareness.
+Our all-encompassing three day programme has a key emphasis on both safety and awareness.

 This session includes the content within our one day and two day programmes but also includes practical responses (physical interventions), easily learnt, ethical skills that maintain our and our clients safety in a non-aggressive manner.